JDC West: History of the games

-In 2006, over 1,200 business students from 13 Eastern universities in Canada chose to compete.
-Since its inauguration, the JDC has become a prestigious annual event noted for its academic excellence and superior teamwork development.
+In 2006, over 1,200 business students from 13 Eastern universities in Canada chose to compete in Jeux du Commerce.
 Like JDC West, JDC consists of Athletic, Social, Debate and community involvement components.

-The JDC legacy expanded to Ontario schools in 2009, in a competition branded as JDC Central.
+In 2009, JDC expanded to Ontario schools, in a competition branded as JDC Central.

-Following the success of 'Jeux du Commerce' a desire was expressed to create similar games in Western Canada, ultimately leading to a Commerce Competition on a national scale.
-The Western Games were dubbed JDC West.
-JDC West has exemplified professionalism and excellence, while focusing on the unique challenges facing a Western Canadian business student.
-The academic structure of the competition is maintained, encouraging students to strive for excellence and professionalism, while continuing the goodwill and good sportsmanship that JDC has been known for.
+In 2010, the JDC West Business Competition was incorporated as a not-for-profit, prior to JDC West 2011.

-The JDC West Business Competition was incorporated as a not-for-profit in 2010 prior to JDC West 2011.
-In 2011, a volunteer Board of Directors was voted in by the Presidents of the participating business schools' students societies in collaboration with their JDC West Team Captains.
+In 2011, a volunteer Board of Directors was elected by the Presidents of the participating business schools' students societies in collaboration with their JDC West Team Captains.
 This board is composed of active JDC West alumni and the current Organizing Committee's External Co-Chair.
 The board's main roles are to oversee the long-term strategy, risk mitigation, relationship management and high level financial health of the competition to ensure its long-term sustainability.